 Tickets – We definitely prefer Park Hopper for this, however, the 1-Park Day tickets mean you can break up the parks so it feels like you are in a different place on different days not 4 or 5 whole days in the same place.

 - 4-Day 1 Park Per Day – $300.95

 - 5-Day 1 Park Per Day – $31.95

-But 2-days is the sweet-spot.
+But 2-days is the sweet spot.
 You need not miss anything important and really get the full experience.
-3-Days works great if you need or want to take things at a slower pace, we would be repeating things and be exhausted by the 3rd day but at a more relaxed pace, you may take 3-days to see most things.
+3-Days work great if you need or want to take things at a slower pace, we would be repeating things and be exhausted by the 3rd day but at a more relaxed pace, you may take 3-days to see most things.

-4 or 5 Days is really for the fanatics, we couldn’t face more than 3 days in the parks and would be chomping at the bit to get away from the crowds by then, but if Disney is Life than even after 5 Days you may be sad to leave.
+4 or 5 Days is really for the fanatics, we couldn’t face more than 3 days in the parks and would be chomping at the bit to get away from the crowds by then, but if for you, Disney is Life then even after 5 Days you may be sad to leave.

 Over on the East Coast in Florida 7-14 Day Passes are sold and people can really spend two weeks in the resort, but Disney world is just so much bigger and has so much more on offer, Disneyland is a far quainter, petite affair, as they say, good things come in small packages and the park is filled with charm and magic, but you only need 2 Days, 3 at the most to say you have seen it all!

 Have Your Say

 How long do you usually stay at Disneyland?
 Are you a hit-and-run type of Family or are you a 5-day full immersion type of group?
 Or somewhere in between?
 Have you chosen a particular length and wished you had more time?
 Or maybe wished you had less!
 Whatever you have to say about your Disneyland trip fire away in the comments below.
 As always any questions just fire away, we would love to hear from you.